 CUTS FOR DIY PULL UP BAR

 *Keep in mind the length of the board in relation to how many studs you will want to drill the 2 x 6 to.
-We were able to drill into four studs.
+We attached the 2×6 perpendicular to the studs and attached it to four studs.
 Make sure to check your ceiling studs and decide on the length prior to making all of your cuts.
 Your cuts may vary from ours depending on stud placement, direction of studs and preference.
-Our pull up bar ran perpendicular to the studs.

 *We had the pipes threaded and cut at The Home Depot.
 Customize these cuts to your preference.
 If you want the bar to hang down lower have your side bars cut longer.

 - 1 – 2 x 6 at 50 inches